 - works with governments to ensure that legislation, regulations and policies are designed and implemented to protect the values of the natural environment of north Queensland.

 In line with our strategic directions, we engage in specific issues and participate in a range of activities according to environmental pressures and opportunities.
+For more information see our Rules of Association.

 North Queensland Conservation Council recognises that the natural environment of our region is magnificent but under threat.
 Like vast numbers of north Queenslanders and visitors, we recognise that our social and economic health can only be sustained beyond the short term if it is underpinned by a healthy, resilient natural environment.